mrtaka/FTEC5520_ElectionSystem/README.md

 You then need to compile the contract and upload it to the blockchain network.
 Run the following commands to compile and upload the contract.

-4. Install metamusk extension in your browser and create an account https://chromewebstore.google.com/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn
+4. Install metamusk extension in your browser and create an account<br>
+https://chromewebstore.google.com/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn

 5. Copy your metamusk account private to .env file.